jovanpetrovic34/jovanpetrovic34/README.md

 - 💞️ I’m looking to collaborate on business proejct integrating with AI to improve business process and enhance the quality.

 # Get in Touch
 I am open to remote opportunities and collaboration.
-Feel free to reach out to me via email at [your_email_here] or connect with me on LinkedIn.
+Feel free to reach out to me via email at jovan.petrovic34@outlook.com.
 Let's build something amazing together!

 <!---